theultimatewindy/AquaVisionFarmHelper/README.md

-# Nether Wart Farm Helper
+# Aqua Vision is OP

-A focused, client-only Fabric mod for Minecraft Java Edition 26.2.
-It automates one movement pattern for a five-deep Nether Wart test farm:
+A focused, client-only Fabric farm helper for Minecraft Java Edition 26.2.
+This completed version 1.2 automates one movement pattern for five-deep test farms:

 ```text
 Attack + A  ->  detect blocked lane end  ->  W transition